EpicShardGamingYT/Chat/README.md

 	make shure you have git and it added to path (see installer) run setup.py
 	errors? pip install <modulename>

 ### Connect
 	go on https://localhost:5000

+## Updates
+	It will auto update the stable branch with the run file.
+You would also be able to set up there

 ## Advanced